 - “Things I Wish I Hadn’t Done.”
 Question and Answer discussion with an expert.

 Some of your members may be experts.
 Seek them out.
-Consider plant propagators, nurserymen, educators (university, nature centers, etc), authors, landscape designers, DNR personnel, school project designers, artists, photographers, environmental activists, and county extension agents.
-Discuss programming, and make it clear that you want the program to concentrate on the use of native plant materials.
+Consider plant propagators, nursery owners, educators (university, nature centers, etc), authors, landscape designers, DNR personnel, school project designers, artists, photographers, environmental activists, and county extension agents.
+Discuss programming with them and make it clear that you want the program to concentrate on the use of native plant materials.
 We encourage you to offer an honorarium to all your speakers; even your members who give presentations.
 This encourages others to give presentations, and to return at a later time.
 It is best to establish a standard guideline for this, and don’t hesitate to accept if the speaker wants to return the honorarium.

 It’s important to get out the word about your new chapter, and one of the best ways to do that is through properly formatted and interesting press releases.
-It will take some time to put together, but getting your message into the newspaper through a press release won’t cost you anything.
-The main points to remember are:
+It will take some time to put together, but getting your message into the newspaper, radio, television and online media through a press release won’t cost you anything.
+Follow five main points.

 - Follow proper format.